On the denominators of Young's seminormal basis: Introduction

+This kind of $ \lambda $-tableaux plays an important role in James and Murphy's calculation of the Gram matrix of the Specht module, \cite{JM}.
+Let $ \langle \cdot, \cdot \rangle $ be the canonical bilinear form on $ S_q^{\cal K}({\lambda}) $.
+We then proved in \cite{RH}, that the coefficients of the above mentioned quantum group action on the Fock space are the $ l $-adic quantum valuation of the $ \langle f_{\T_n}, f_{\T_n} \rangle$'s.
+This observation made us speculate on a connection between the representation theory of $ {\cal H }_{n}^{\Bbbk}(q) $ and the $ \{ f_{\T} \} $-basis, and this was the first motivation for studying in more detail the expansion of $ f_{\T_n}$.
-Before commenting on the proof techniques, we would like to point out another strong impetus to our work, the one coming from the theory of Macdonald polynomials.
-Indeed, the construction of the $ \{ f_t \} $-basis has clear parallels to the construction of the Macdonald polynomials, say of type $A$.
-Both can be obtained through a Gram-Schmidt process over a partial order which must first be extended to a total order to perform the Gram-Schmidt process.
-In both cases the partial order is the dominance order on partitions.
-In the case of Macdonald polynomials the initial basis is the one of the monomial symmetric functions, in the case of the seminormal basis the initial basis is the $ \{e_t \} $-basis.
-By Cherednik's work, the Macdonald polynomials are independent of this extension because they are eigenvectors of operators coming from the double affine Hecke algebra; in the case of the seminormal basis this role is played by the Murphy operators, see Murphy's article [M3].
-Finally, the norm formulas for the seminormal basis and for the Macdonald polynomials have strikingly similar structures, see [JM], [C].

-On the other hand, in the above picture the analogue of the positivity theory for Macdonald polynomials in type $A$, due to M. Haiman and others, see for example [H], is so far missing.
-We view the results of the paper as a first attempt to fill in this gap.
+A second motivation for our work came from the strong analogy with the theory of symmetric functions.
+The construction of the $ \{ f_{{\T}} \} $-basis is parallel to the construction of the Macdonald polynomials.
+Both are obtained through a Gram-Schmidt process over a partial order which must first be extended to a total order to perform the Gram-Schmidt process.
+In the case of Macdonald polynomials {{the initial basis is the basis of monomial symmetric functions}}, in the case of the seminormal basis the initial basis is the $ \{x_\T \} $-basis.
+By Cherednik's work, see \cite{C}, the Macdonald polynomials are independent of this extension because they are eigenvectors of operators coming from the double affine Hecke algebra; in the case of the seminormal basis this role is played by the Jucys-Murphy elements, see \cite{M3}.
+Finally, the formula for $ \langle f_{\T}, f_{\T} \rangle$ has a striking similarity with its Macdonald polynomial analogue, see \cite{JM} and \cite{C}.
+But in the above picture an analogue for $ \{ f_\T \}$ of the positivity theory for the expansion coefficients of the Macdonald polynomials, due to Haiman and others, see \cite{H}, is still missing.
+Our second motivation for the paper was to explain an attempt on how to fill this gap.

-Let us comment on the proofs of our results.
-The idea is very simple.
-The main ingredients are Young's seminormal form ({\ref{Seminormal_form}}) on the action of a generator $ T_i $ on the $ \{ f_t \} $-basis and the Garnir relations ({\ref{Garnir}}), both of which have appeared in numerous papers on type $ A$ representation theory.
-In our first Lemma {\ref{first_lemma}} we give a formula for the repeated use of ({\ref{Seminormal_form}}) corresponding to a row of a tableau.
-The formula has a certain similarity with the Garnir relations and it is this similarity that makes our proofs work.
-Thus is seen most clearly in our treatment of $ f_{t_n} $ for fat hook partitions $ \lambda = ( \lambda_1^{k_1}, \lambda_2^{k_2} ) $ in Lemma \ref{fat_hook_lemma} of section 4.
-Section 5 deals with $ f_{t_n} $ for general partitions.
-In essence, it explains how to reduce to the case of fat hook partitions.
-The last section treats $ f_t$ for a general $ t$.
-To treat this case we need a study of modules of the form $ f_t {\cal H }_{ {\cal A}_{\zeta, r }} $ that we think is of independent interest.